• Skip to primary navigation

 stacked cherry oatmeal bars with text overlay

-These oatmeal cherry bars are packed with fresh cherry flavor and a crumbly buttery oatmeal base and topping.
+These small batch cherry oatmeal bars are packed with fresh cherry flavor and a crumbly buttery oatmeal base and topping.
 Use frozen cherries to save money and eat them year round.

 two cherry oatmeal bars stacked with more in background